Being consistently prolific in your creative work is not an anomaly.

 Know your values

 Make a list of your core values and then define each one.
+Asian Efficiency has its own core values that you can check and help you define your own.
 As you define your values, you might see connections to the mental blocks that slow you down.

 For each core value you name, come up with a person or cause (or multiple ones) that represents that particular value for you.
 Then look for associations between those examples of value and your mental blocks.
 Perhaps your example of humility is someone you know who is very humble, but also self-effacing and often mistreated.
 As a result, you may equate being humble with being a victim, which leads you to a trap of comparison and a fixed mindset.